-The IM Coverage file is a list directed file used to define the inspection and maintanance data available for each reference counties.
-Its format is shown in Table 8.69, "Format for imcoverage_reference-countyID.csv" [433].
+The IM Coverage file is a list directed file used to define the inspection and maintanance data available for each representative counties.
+Its format is shown in Table 8.69, "Format for imcoverage_referencecountyID.csv" [435].

 Table 8.69.
 Format for imcoverage_referencecountyID.csv